g-jackson/cs4098/README.md

 * ` chown www-data openemr`
 * Browse to http://localhost.com/openemr
 * Follow the instructions given
+* When the installation is finished, OpenEMR should direct you to the login page.
+If you are instead directed to the start of the setup again, you have to manually change the config file openemr/sites/default/sqlconf.php and on line 27 set $config to equal 1 instead of 0.
 * For more info go to [Openemr Installation Instructions](http://www.open-emr.org/wiki/index.php/OpenEMR_4.2.0_Linux_Installation)

 ## Testing Subsystems